BodonFerenc/BodonFerenc.github.io/_posts/2019-09-04-Adding-42-to-a-list.md

 tags: python,c,java,kdb,numpy,R,Matlab,functionalprogramming,vectorprogramming
 ---

+The Company ColorCode LTD truly believes in inclusion and diversity and lets their developers decide which programming language they wish to use.

 ![Adding 42 to a list](/assets/fortytwo/cover_dev_to.jpg)

-_This post was originally published on [LinkedIn](https://www.linkedin.com/pulse/adding-42-list-ferenc-bodon-ph-d-/)._

-The Company ColorCode LTD truly believes in inclusion and diversity and lets their developers decide which programming language they wish to use.

 Jack is a C programmer and has been assigned to an ad-hoc task of transferring some data.
 He quickly puts together a Python script in which he adds 42 to all elements of list _l_.